Sukhothai; The Dawn of Happiness

 After going around the town for a while starting to get a little bit hungry right?
 Don’t worry I have a suggestion for you!

-Must-Try Dish That You Cannot Miss!
+Must Try Dish That You Cannot Miss!

 Sukhothai Rice Noodles (ก๋วยเตี๋ยวสุโขทัย)

 Rice noodles in yummy soup topped with sliced pork or ground pork, green beans, small pieces of salted turnip and ground peanuts are the main ingredients.
 They also put fish sauce and ground chili in it.
 The taste is based on sweet and mellow but you can smell a little hint of lime.
-It is popularly served in two types dry or with soup; this is something you cannot miss if you come here!
+It is popular served in two types dry or with soup; this is something you cannot miss if you come here!